-For most applications the output inductor will fall in the range of 15μH to 100μH.
-Lower values are chosen to reduce physical size of the inductor.
-Higher values allow more output current because they reduce peak current seen by the LT1976 switch, which has a 1.5A limit.
+For most applications the output inductor will fall in the range of 5μ H to 33μ H. Lower values are chosen to reduce physical size of the inductor.
+Higher values allow more output current because they reduce peak current seen by the LT1977 switch, which has a 1.5A limit.
 Higher values also reduce output ripple voltage and reduce core loss.

 When choosing an inductor you might have to consider maximum load current, core and copper losses, allowable component height, output voltage ripple, EMI, fault current in the inductor, saturation and of course cost.
 The following procedure is suggested as a way of handling these somewhat complicated and conflicting requirements.
-1976bfc

-Choose a value in microhenries from the graph of maximum load current.
-Choosing a small inductor with lighter loads may result in discontinuous mode of operation, but the LT1976 is designed to work well in either mode.
+1. Choose a value in microhenries such that the maximum load current plus half the ripple current is less than the minimum peak switch current (I{PK}).
+Choosing a small inductor with lighter loads may result in discontinuous mode of operation, but the LT1977 is designed to work well in either mode.